node-schedule/node-schedule/README.md

 node-schedule
 =============
 node-schedule is a cron-like and not-cron-like job scheduler for Node.
 It allows you to schedule jobs (arbitrary functions) for execution at specific dates, with optional recurrence rules.
+It only uses a single timer at any given time (rather than reevaluating upcoming jobs every second/minute), and is MIT-licensed (see below).

 node-schedule is for time-based scheduling, not interval-based scheduling.
 While you can easily bend it to your will, if you only want to do something like "run this function every 5 minutes", you'll find `setInterval` much easier to use, and far more appropriate.
 But if you want to, say, "run this function at the :20 and :50 of every hour on the third Tuesday of every month," you'll find that node-schedule suits your needs better.